berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 The target directory is created if non-existent.

 The installation script copies all necessary files to the target directory.
-In case that an installation is already present, the previous configuration files are __NOT__ overwritten.
+In case that configuration files from a previous installation are already present, the previous files are __NOT__ overwritten.

 --------